ryandhasgit/Comedy/Dikkers/Accountability/Oct Accountability.md

-Scott advice: he watches most of her videos you're talking with volume and energy and passion when ou talk in reels, you seem subdued, like nervous and reading
+Scott advice: he watches most of her videos you're talking with volume and energy and passion when ou talk in reels, you seem subdued, like nervous and reading thinks if you crack through and talk like you're taking now, huge difference

+tat you're doing reserach on trends and topics is great, lean in if people are responding ot that, no problem with experimenting #homework love you're looking at the metrics, see how they do, go to where the audeince is that's wher eyou'll find the sweet sopt in the venn diagram, what you watn to do, wha taudiences want, etc it's personal, how do they feel about you, what do they want from you that's going to be different #takeaway #quote